jungomi/coach_client/README.md

 #### Entry

-An entry corresponds to subscription.
+An entry corresponds to a subscription.
 The entry provides the method `create` to create a new entry.
-This is automatically invoked when trying to save it, if the entry does not exist on the CyberCoach service.
+This is automatically invoked when trying to save the entry, if the it does not exist on the CyberCoach service.
 When create is used on an already existing entry, it creates a new one with the same attributes (apart from the id).